mathisbukowski/Arcade/doc/arcade/SFMLDisplay.md

 ### processEvents<a name="processEvents"></a>
 !!! function "void processEvents()"

-    Process events
+    Function to process events

 ### setupWindowProperties<a name="setupWindowProperties"></a>
 !!! function "void setupWindowProperties(WindowProperties&amp; properties) override"

-    Setup the window properties
+    Set the window properties

     :material-location-enter: `properties`
-    :    WindowProperties& Properties of the window
+    :    WindowProperties & width, height and title of the window

 ### stop<a name="stop"></a>